Introduction

 During the course, you will cover at least one of the areas below:

-- Landscape photography (working from the built or natural environment).
+- Architecture photography (working from the built or natural environment).

 - Portraiture